 Nissan Maxima Review

-Test drivers say that while the 2013 Nissan Maxima has a powerful engine and an upscale interior, its high price is out of place for a non-luxury brand.
+Critics say that while the 2013 Nissan Maxima has a powerful engine and an upscale interior, its high price is out of place for a non-luxury brand.

 A V6 engine comes standard in the 2013 Nissan Maxima, and reviewers agrees that it provides plenty of power.
 However, some test drivers are less enthusiastic about the Maxima’s continuously variable transmission (CVT).
-One says that he’d like a manual transmission option, and another critic writes that the CVT detracts from the Maxima’s performance aspirations.
+One says that he’d like a manual transmission option, and another reviewer writes that the CVT detracts from the Maxima’s performance aspirations.
 Fuel economy is an EPA-estimated 19/26 mpg city/highway, which is decent for an upscale midsize car.
 Still, cars like the Audi A4 use less fuel.
 Many reviewers say that the Maxima offers controlled handling and accurate steering, as well as a comfortable ride.
-However, some reviewers also note that cars like the Volkswagen CC and BMW 3-Series offer better driving dynamics.
+However, some test drivers also note that cars like the Volkswagen CC and BMW 3-Series offer better driving dynamics.
 The Maxima also falls short with a lower safety score than most upscale midsize cars.

 The 2013 Maxima has an attractively-designed cabin that’s constructed with high-quality materials, which leads many reviewers to say that the Maxima could probably get away with an Infiniti badge.
 However, some critics point out that the Maxima is priced similarly to the Infiniti G37, as well as other luxury models.
 Reviewers generally like the Maxima’s comfortable front seats, saying that there’s plenty of room for a 6-foot-tall driver.
 Most also regard the second row as spacious and comfortable, though one reviewer says that the back seat could offer more support.
 Still, the Maxima impresses auto writers with an intuitive navigation system, as well as other user-friendly electronic features.
 Dual-zone automatic climate control, push-button start and Bluetooth come standard on the base Maxima, while options and features available on higher trims include a backup camera, navigation, leather upholstery, heated front seats and a Bose stereo.